tumetus/tuomokankaanpaa/public/blog-posts/best-way-to-update-javascript-dependencies/index.md

 title: "Best way to update Javascript dependencies"
 date: "2018-10-09"
 coverImage: "javascript-logo-wide.png"
+description: "How to update javascript dependencies in package.json?
+The easiest way to do it is..."
+excerpt: "How to update javascript dependencies in package.json?
+The easiest way to do it is..."
+tags: javascript, web development
 ---

 In Javascript projects it is important to keep your dependencies up to date.
 Updating dependencies should be done regularly so you don't end up in a situation where you have all your packages several major versions old.
 So what is the best way to update javascript dependencies?
 I like to use `yarn updgrade-interactive`.